-The groundwater recovery system includes two extraction wells (EWs) as shown in Figure 1.
+The groundwater recovery system includes two extraction wells (EWs), EW232 and EW233, as shown in Figure 1.
 The extracted groundwater is transferred through secondary containment dual wall piping to the treatment facility.
 The treatment system is designed to remove TCE and 99Tc using air stripping and ion exchange technologies, respectively.
-The off-gas from the air stripper passes through granular activated carbon prior to discharge to the atmosphere.
-The treated groundwater is discharged to a Kentucky Pollutant Discharge Elimination System (KPDES)-permitted outfall.
+The off-gas from the air stripper passes through GAC prior to discharge to the atmosphere.
+The treated groundwater is discharged to Kentucky Pollutant Discharge Elimination System (KPDES) Outfall 001.

 During the last quarter of calendar year 2009, the NWP IRA Optimization project was implemented to enhance capture and increase VOC mass removal in the vicinity of the original south well field of the NWPGS.
 The NWP IRA Optimization project was initiated as a result of observations and recommendations documented during several reviews and assessments conducted since 2003.
-In 2010, an ESD to the 1993 ROD was completed to document the optimization of the NWPGS (DOE 2010a).
+In 2010, an

+ESD to the 1993 ROD was completed to document the optimization of the NWPGS (DOE 2010a).
 Refer to the Remedial Action Work Plan for the Northwest Plume Interim Remedial Action Optimization at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-0339&D1, for more detail regarding the basis for the NWP IRA Optimization project (DOE 2010b).

 The NWP IRA System Optimization included installation of two new EWs (EW232 and EW233), installation of piping and leak detection monitoring stations, construction of an overhead feeder to provide electrical power to the new EWs, and instrumentation and control modifications.
 The wells were installed in the vicinity of the original south well field.
 Groundwater is extracted from each well at a rate of approximately 100 gpm.
 The pipeline transfers the extracted groundwater to the C-612 Treatment Facility.
-The original north EWs, EW228 and EW229, were taken out of service.
-The original south wells, EW230 and EW231, were taken off-line, but remain in stand-by mode.
-The locations of the original NWPGS EWs and the new EW232 and EW233 are illustrated in Figure 1.
+The original north EWs, EW228 and EW229, were taken out of service, which included disconnecting theses EWs from the NWPGS piping and electrical power supply.
+The original south wells, EW230 and EW231, were taken off line, but remain connected to the NWPGS piping and electrical power supply and are in stand-by mode.
+Table 1 provides additional information about new EWs.